kemona-suzuki58/ios-shortcutsRPG/README.md

 ## Update information so far

+### main

+#### Ver.1.0.0
-We have completed the approximate foundation of Ver.1.0.0 RPG.
+We have completed the approximate foundation of the RPG.

+#### Ver.1.0.1
+The value of the ability value that goes up when leveling up has been revised upward.
+Until now it was fixed at 1
+Physical strength 1-3
+Attack 1-2
+Defense 1-2
+I tried to make it a random number.

+#### Ver.1.1.0
+With this update, you can now reduce the inconvenience of loading and the pressure on your notes, which has been a bottleneck in this game.
+This makes it possible to load data with just a few taps.
+In addition, we have added a new backup function in case the game is terminated due to an erroneous tap or operation.
+To use this, you need to turn on the save data function, Data is added to the backup folder for each move.

+### Cheat save data creation

+#### Ver.1.0.0

+It is an early model with only simple functions.

+#### Ver.1.0.1

+We have added a function that allows you to change the save data that you have been using.

+#### Ver.1.1.0

+I took the form to match the latest save format.

+### AutoPlay

+#### Ver.1.0.0

+It is a worthwhile thing that the level goes up just by modifying ios-shortcutRPG Ver1.1.0 and leaving it unattended without issuing commands, alerts or notifications with full auto
+Please enjoy it together with ios-shortcuts RPG.

 ## Future updates

 In the future, we plan to add a function to raise an event according to the moved coordinates and fix a bug that affects the progress of a big game.
-Currently, we are checking the bug that save data is not read correctly, the bug that EXP is not given properly, and the bug that the ability value does not increase when the level goes up.
-We are currently working on it, so please wait for a while.

 ## Detailed specification explanation